-- 205.4d Any permanent with the supertype "legendary" is subject to the state-based action for legendary permanents, also called the "legend rule" (see rule 704.5k). - 205.4e Any permanent with the supertype "world" is subject to the state-based action for world permanents, also called the "world rule" (see rule 704.5m). - 205.4f Any permanent with the supertype "snow" is a snow permanent.
-Any permanent that doesn't have this supertype is a nonsnow permanent, regardless of its name. - 205.4g Any scheme card with the supertype "ongoing" is exempt from the state-based action for schemes (see rule 704.5w).
+- 205.4d Any permanent with the supertype "legendary" is subject to the state-based action for legendary permanents, also called the "legend rule" (see rule 704.5j). - 205.4e Any instant or sorcery spell with the supertype "legendary" is subject to a casting restriction.
+A player can't cast a legendary instant or sorcery spell unless that player controls a legendary creature or a legendary planeswalker. - 205.4f Any permanent with the supertype "world" is subject to the state-based action for world permanents, also called the "world rule" (see rule 704.5k). - 205.4g Any permanent with the supertype "snow" is a snow permanent.
+Any permanent that doesn't have this supertype is a nonsnow permanent, regardless of its name. - 205.4h Any scheme card with the supertype "ongoing" is exempt from the state-based action for schemes (see rule 704.5w).